Medgar Evers College: School of Liberal Arts and Education

 The School of Liberal Arts and Education offers the largest portion of the courses that make up the college's liberal arts core curriculum.
 About 45 percent of the college's full-time enrollment is supported in the School of Liberal Arts & Education.
 The School of Liberal Arts & Education houses six academic departments: Education, Interdisciplinary Studies (IDS), English, Mass Communications, Psychology, Social and Behavioral Sciences (SBS), and Philosophy & Religious Studies.
 Two associate degrees and two bachelor's degrees are offered within the School.

-School of Science, Health and Technology
+School of Science and Allied Health

-The School of Science, Health and Technology consists of the Departments of Biology, Mathematics, Nursing, and Physical, Environmental and Computer Sciences.
+The School of Science and Allied Health consists of the Departments of Biology, Mathematics, Nursing, and Physical, Environmental and Computer Sciences.
 It offers degrees at both baccalaureate and associate levels.

-The School of Science, Health and Technology also offers special Transfer Opportunities into Allied Health Programs at SUNY Downstate Medical Center.
+The School of Science and Allied Health also offers special Transfer Opportunities into Allied Health Programs at SUNY Downstate Medical Center.
 Students who complete a prescribed course of study at MEC are granted preferred acceptance into four SUNY Downstate Medical Center degree programs: Physician Assistant Program, Physical Therapy Program, Diagnostic Medical Imaging Program, and Occupational Therapy Program.